zmitchell/tinkering.xyz/content/abusing-type-annotations.md

         else:
             raise ValueError
 ```
-Note that each instance of `MyClass` gets its own `var` since we're generating properties, even though `var` is a class variable in the original definition of `MyClass`.
-Also note that there's much less code in the macro version!

 Here's what it looks like in action:

 ```
 >>> @inrange
 ... class MyClass: